-The Phiz Lab at Shrubland Street Primary School and the Leamington Spa Primary Partnership are benefitting from funding from The Worshipful Company of Glass Sellers of London (GSCF).
+The Phiz Lab at Shrubland Street Primary School and the Leamington Spa Primary Partnership are benefiting from funding from The Worshipful Company of Glass Sellers of London (GSCF).

 As part of their Glass in Society initiative, GSCF agreed to fund new microscopes, which are now being used as a shared resource by 12 local schools.
 Students can engage in whole class microscopy projects, which support the ‘Working Scientifically’ aspect for the KS1 and KS2 science curriculum.